Hyperuniform random measures, transport and rigidity: Weakly stationary random measures and spectral measure

-This is a particular case of the more general Proposition \ref{thm:cluster-process} where a point process is perturbed by clusters.
+This is a particular case of the more general Proposition \ref{thm:cluster-process} where a point process is perturbed by i.i.d. finite point processes.
+The first time this formula appears seems to be in Gabrielli's work \cite[(24)]{Gabrielli04}.
 We can observe that the periodic structure of the lattice is present through the atomic component in the second term, while the continuous component expresses the slight disorder introduced in the system.

 As for shifted lattices with no perturbations, we observe that the spectral measure vanishes around $ 0$.
-Still using the next section, this shall imply the hyperuniformity of such models.
-A nice observation by Klatt and Torquato \cite{cloak} is that if $ \mu $ is $ \mathscr U _{ [0,1]^{ d}}$, then the singular component vanishes.
-It means that the periodic structure is not detectable by a second order analysis.
+Still using the next section, this shall imply the hyperuniformity of such models.\\

+A nice observation by Kim, Klatt and Torquato \cite{cloak} is that if $ \mu $ is $ \mathscr U _{ [0,1]^{ d}}$, $ \F \mu (2\pi \mathbb{Z} ^{ d}) = \{0\}$, and the singular component vanishes.
+It implies by Fourier duality that the covariance measure has a compact support.
+It is a perfect example of a system which is highly ordered but has the second order marginals of a disordered system.

+By the multiplicative structure of the characteristic function for sums of independent variables, the same phenomenon occurs when the perturbations are i.i.d of the form $ U_{ \k} = V_{ \k} + W_{ \k},\k\in \mathbb{Z} ^{ d},$ where $ V_{ k} \sim \mathscr U_{ [0,1]^{ d}}$ and $ W_{ \k}$ is the ``genuine perturbation'', so it is a good practice to consider independently perturbed lattices of this form if one does not want Bragg peaks in the spectrum.
+Such perturbed lattices, called {\it cloaked}, are clearly a good benchmark model for anyone wishing to experiment on large hyperuniform samples without aliasing artifacts.
+The cloaking implies that the periodic structure is not detectable by a second order analysis.
 It is still present at higher orders, in the sense of factorial moment measures defined at Section \ref{sec:factorial}; more generally it is likely not mixing, and the cloaking of the second order periodic structure does not kill the anisotropy of $ \mathbb{Z} ^{ d}.$

 \end{example}